 Christmas and the holiday season are not always times that are cheery and bright.
 Loneliness and loss have a sharper edge then because they contrast with our longings to have Christmas be a time of warmth and love and joy.
 Suffering and grief can also inflict a terrible sense of alienation on our hearts.
 We can feel as if we don’t matter.
 But what we are going through is taken seriously by God.
 We are taken seriously by God.
 We matter to Him.

 When I think of suffering in the Bible, I think of Job as most people do.
 David, Jeremiah, and Joseph also come to mind.
-We see glimpses of the anguish of Joseph as he is sold into Egypt and later imprisoned, but Job, David and Jeremiah left us torrents of words.
+We see glimpses of the anguish of Joseph as he is sold into Egypt and later imprisoned, however, Job, David, and Jeremiah left us torrents of words.
 In their words you feel their affliction.
 Their words give us a voice and can help lessen our isolation as we read them because we realize someone else has known what I experience and felt exactly as I do.
 I think God’s inclusion of their laments in His Word is a mark of His consolation for us as we suffer—what we are going through matters to God.

 God never trivializes us or treats our pain lightly.
 In Job we see a man, a good man, who struggles with his doubts and his longing to trust God.
 Job’s horrific circumstances drive him to grapple with life at its depths as he asks why.
 God answers Job in the closing chapters of the book, not by explaining why he has suffered so greatly, but by giving Job an understanding of who He is.
-As He questions Job and calls him to observe Creation, Job realizes that God’s wisdom and power and justice are matters far beyond Job’s ken.
-There are no glib answers here—there is a call to trust.
+As He questions Job and calls him to observe Creation, Job realizes that God’s wisdom and power and justice are matters far beyond Job’s ken.1 There are no glib answers here—there is a call to trust.
 No glib answers means the horror of Job’s circumstances is not trivialized, and neither is Job.
 Neither are our circumstances trivialized, and neither are we.
 We matter to God.
+Peter encourages us,

 I have a New Testament in which that last phrase is literally translated as, “because to him it matters concerning you.”2 He cares.
 You matter.
 Who you are and what you are going through right here, right now, matters to God.